 CMC (Converted Mana Cost): 5

-- Spend one black mana: Skithiryx gains haste, letting it ignore summoning sickness
+- Spend one black mana: Skithiryx gains haste, letting it ignore summoning sickness.

 9. Dragonlord Silumgar

-Silumgar enters as a 3/5; although its power may seem comparatively low, deathtouch automatically kills anything it fights, eliminating the problem.
+Silumgar enters as a 3/5; although his power may seem comparatively low, deathtouch automatically kills anything it fights, eliminating the problem.
 Even better, Silumgar lets you steal an opposing creature or planeswalker for as long as you control Silumgar!
 This is a fantastic trait that both removes an opposing force and gives its power to you.

-Be sure to prepare some hexproof or shroud-bestowing artifacts to ensure Silumgar sticks around long enough to employ your captured minion.
+Prepare some hexproof or shroud-bestowing artifacts to ensure Silumgar sticks around long enough to employ your captured minion.

 8. Balefire Dragon

 One of red's several impressive behemoths, Balefire joins the fray with the usual high battle attributes and flying trait typical of dragons.
-It also possesses an ability that reflects combat damages it deals to your opponent onto all their creatures!
+He also possesses an ability that reflects combat damages it deals to your opponent onto all their creatures!